-David and Goliath changes the perspective we see strengths and weaknesses, advantages and disadvantages, blessing and misfortune.
-What we think as misfortune is the best thing that can happen to us, and what we think as an advantage can lead to the worst outcome.
+Strengths and weaknesses, advantages and disadvantages, blessings and misfortune aren't always what they turn out to be at face value.
+What we think of as misfortune is the best thing that can happen to us, and what we think as an advantage can lead to the worst outcome.

 What we consider valuable in our world arises out of these kinds of lopsided conflicts, because the act of facing overwhelming odds produces greatness and beauty.